Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Two intensional examples

-Now, in Adleman's model, a \emph{virus} is a given by its infected form, which either \emph{injures}, \emph{infects}, or \emph{imitates} other programs.
-The details are unimportant in the present discussion, save from the fact that one can construct such a virus from its \emph{infection routine} by using Kleene's SRT.
-Let us model it by a term $\textsf{infect} : \Box (F \rightarrow F) \rightarrow F \rightarrow F$, which accepts a piece of viral code and a file, and it returns either the file itself, or a version infected with the viral code.
-We can then define a term $\textsf{virus} : \Box (F \rightarrow F)$: so that $\textsf{virus}\ \redt{} \ibox{(\textsf{infect}\ \textsf{virus})}$.
-We then have that which is a program that is ready to infect its input with its own code.
+In Adleman's model, a \emph{virus} is given by its infected form, which either \emph{injures}, \emph{infects}, or \emph{imitates} other programs.
+The details are unimportant in the present discussion, save from the fact that the virus needs to have access to code that it can use to infect other executables.
+One can hence construct such a virus from its \emph{infection routine}, by using Kleene's SRT.
+Let us model it by a term which accepts a piece of viral code and an executable file, and it returns either the file itself, or a version infected with the viral code.
+We can then define a term so that which is a program that is ready to infect its input with its own code.